emberjs/rfcs/text/0625-helper-managers.md

 `runEffect` is an optional hook that should run the effect that the helper is applying, setting it up or updating it.

-This hook is scheduled to be called after render.
+This hook is scheduled to be called some time after render and prior to paint.
+There is not a guaranteed, 1-to-1 relationship between a render pass and this hook firing.
+For instance, multiple render passes could occur, and the hook may only trigger once.
+It may also never trigger if it was dirtied in one render pass and then destroyed in the next.

 The hook is autotracked, and will rerun whenever any tracked values used inside of it are updated.
 Otherwise it does not rerun.

 The hook is also run during a time period where state mutations are _disabled_ in Ember.
 Any tracked state mutation will throw an error during this time,